 Inexpensive spring crafts to make and sell!

-Hi everyone, I’m sharing a few spring decor crafts that I made to decorate and sell in my antique store booth.
+Hi everyone, I’m sharing a few spring decor crafts I made to decorate and sell in my antique store booth.

-Whether you have an online store, an antique store booth like I do or you’re planning for a spring crafts show, I hope these DIYs and thrift-store upcycle ideas spark inspiration!
+Whether you have an online store, an antique store booth like I do, or you’re planning for a spring crafts show, I hope these DIYs and thrift-store upcycle ideas spark inspiration!

 1. Welcome Floral Clipboard Sign

-You can stencil ‘welcome’ or even pick up a small sign from the dollar store for this DIY.
+You can stencil ‘welcome’ or pick up a small sign from the dollar store for this DIY.
 If you’d like to learn how to make a vintage clipboard, check out my post –> How to Make Vintage-Style Clipboards.

 2. Decorative Birdhouses